samhitaveluri/Amazon-price-tracker/README.md

 # What I used in this project ?

-- Sendgrid : for sending email
+- Postmark : for sending email
-- Nightmare : for finding the price id in amazon website
+- Nightmare : for finding the price id in amazon website (modified the use of puppeteer)
-- Firebase : for user authentication

 # What login/signup info is required ?